 If you are one of those women who can’t do a single pull up or push up, FEAR NOT!
 You are not alone and You can do it!

-Women frequently attribute their ability to do a pull up or push up by how much they weight.
+Women frequently attribute their ability to do a pull-up or push up by how much they weight.
 Your logical mind will tell you that if you are fat or overweight, then you will have a harder time than the skinnier girls…… SO NOT TRUE!

-I have had girls approximately 75 pounds overweight come in to class with the upper body strength to immediately invert and hold their own body weight on the pole with ease.
+I have had girls approximately 75 pounds overweight come into class with the upper body strength to immediately invert and hold their own body weight on the pole with ease.

 I have also seen skinnier looking more “fit” girls who can’t even hold their own body weight on the pole for 5 seconds.

-Typically speaking, over 75% of the woman I see in class are everyday people who are moms our of shape.
+Typically speaking, over 75% of the woman I see in class are everyday people who are moms out of shape.
 Many don’t go to the gym on a regular basis.
 Most of those girls cannot hold their own body weight on the pole.
 In addition, rarely will they be able to do one Pull Up on the dance pole.

 So relax!!!
 By the end of 8 weeks practicing pole, you will notice a big difference in your strength, the body adapts faster than you think!

 - Do pole “pull-ups” exercises three times a week to develop strength.
 Once you get stronger, the life of pole dancing will be easier and more fun!
-In the meantime, you can enjoy learning floor work, and grounded turns like pirouettes, half-turns, back slides, and plie’s.
+In the meantime, you can enjoy learning floor work, and grounded turns like pirouettes, half-turns, backslides, and plies.
 (FYI, all those videos lessons are in the PoleBody® Complete Home Edition – Home Pole Fitness Training Course.)

 ==> If you want more strengthening exercises for pole fitness dancing, then try the PoleBody® Complete Home Edition – Home Pole Fitness Training Course.
-Its loaded full of videos that will take you from ultra beginner to a strong dancing women in 8 short weeks.
+It’s loaded full of videos that will take you from ultra beginner to a strong dancing woman in 8 short weeks.